 Main Profile Content

-David froze to death at Dartmouth College, then went out West to Stanford Law School in search of warmer weather.
+David froze to death at Dartmouth College, then went out west to Stanford Law School in search of warmer weather.
 David met his wife, Corinne, on the first day of law school, but she pretty much ignored him for the next eighteen months until he was able to convince her to date him midway through their second year.
-The two of them juggle their law practice with four attorneys, four kids and seven chickens in tow.
-In his free time, David enjoys reading books about the brain, helping coach his daughter Ramona's soccer team, and repeatedly embarrassing his kids in public.
+The two of them juggle their law practice with four kids in tow.
+In his free time, David serves on the Board of Trustees for St. Stephens Episcopal School, enjoys reading books about the brain, loves clearing cedar at his family's ranch, watches a lot of his kids' softball and baseball games, and repeatedly and effectively embarrasses his kids in public.